BandhaviC/bandhavich.github.io/README.txt

+# UI/Web Developer
-My portfolio is a showcase of my projects and technical skills.
+## My portfolio is a showcase of my projects and technical skills
-I am a Data Analyst/ Engineer.
-I have expertise in  data analysis, Python, Pyspark, SQL, data mining, data warehousing, data modelling, data cleansing, data validation.
-Used stored procedure, triggers, and views to provide structured data to business units by combining millions of rows of data from data sources.
-Used aggregate and window functions to perform complex SQL Queries.
-Proficient in developing visualizations with tableau and deploying those visualization into tableau server.
-I also worked with multiple teams to help them visualize the data for better understanding of data.
-I can interpret, analyze, and visualize large amount of datasets.
-Utilized python for data analysis using libraries such as NumPy, pandas, textblob and matplotlib.
-During my projects, I have utilized a tech stack that includes SQL, PySpark, Python, S3, Snowflake, Databricks.
-I have also worked extensively with tools like Tableau, Power BI and Looker studio and have hands-on experience in developing interactive reports and dashboards.
-Cloud Platforms include AWS, Azure and GCP Big Query.
+I am a Dynamic UI/Web Developer with over 2+ years of experience, specializing in front-end development with a focus on creating responsive, user-friendly interfaces.
+Proficient in a range of web technologies and frameworks, including React.js and React Native.
+Adept in both Agile and Waterfall methodologies, with a commitment to delivering high-quality and scalable web applications.
+During my projects, I have utilized a tech stack that includes React Native, React, Angular, HTML, CSS, JavaScript, TypeScript.
+I have also worked extensively with tools like Tableau and Looker studio and have hands-on experience in developing interactive reports and dashboards.
+Cloud Platforms include AWS, Azure and GCP.